Skip to navigation Skip to content

 Stillborn Baby payment - Not subject to the NARWP

-Veronika was granted a permanent visa to live in Australia on 25 May 2019.
+Veronika was granted a permanent visa on 25 December 2024.
 Veronika has a 3 year old child, Oscar and cannot receive FTB Part A as Veronika has not served the NARWP.
-On the 23 October 2019, Veronika gave birth to a stillborn child Svetlana.
+On 23 January 2025, Veronika gave birth to a stillborn child Svetlana.
 As Veronika is eligible for FTB Part A, but does not receive it due to serving the NARWP, Veronika is eligible to receive Stillborn Baby Payment for Svetlana.

 5